 You cross this bridge several times, as every colossus hunt starts you back at the temple in the middle of the map.
 It becomes another landmark to guide you on your travels as you and your trusty horse, Agro, thunder across the landscape.
 The land becomes a character in and of itself, an innocent bystander that can do nothing to stop you from killing its native colossi and stomping through its natural beauty.

-Contemporary games are jam-packed full of so many art assets that it’s truly a crime that we as players don’t take more time to sit and observe the creations of countless man hours.
+Contemporary games are jam-packed with so many art assets that it’s truly a crime that we as players don’t take more time to sit and observe the creations of countless man hours.
 I believe this is partially an issue of overstimulation, that we can’t decide which high-poly object to focus on, so we focus on none of them.
 We instead choose to consume the content that the designers have set in front of us and treat the rest like so much needless fluff.
 Shadow of the Colossus, however, is vast and empty, likely a creative constraint of the hardware at the time, but it forces you to absorb the nature around you on your way to your final destination.

 Shadow of the Colossus is a game about being transported to a faraway land with mystical creatures that challenge you to comprehend their otherworldly beauty and size.
 Everything, from the long treks across the world to the puzzling climbing and combat with colossi, force you to slow down to take it all in, and I will never be more thankful for a game doing that.